13 Casting Terms You Should Know

-In casting terms, your look refers to your appearance and your ability to portray a role without the help of wardrobe.
+In casting terms, your look refers to your appearance and your ability to portray a role.
 Your look can depend on a variety of factors, including hairstyle, facial hair, piercings, and tattoos.
-If there are multiple looks you can portray, you can take additional photos to add to your profile at a Re-Registration and Updates session.
+We recommend uploading additional photos of unique and distinct looks to your online profile to show Casting Directors the types of looks you can portray.

 There are many unions and guilds in the entertainment industry, but as a Background Actor looking for work through Central Casting, the term “union” refers to the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA).
 Non-union Background Actors are those who are not members of SAG-AFTRA.

 A recall is when you work a day on set, then are booked to come back on another day.
 Recalls happen for a variety of reasons, including production needing more time to film or for reshoots.

 When booking their projects, Casting Directors may seek submissions through our Jobs page.
 Their posts will have specific details on what they’re looking for, including portrayable age, portrayable ethnicity, and whether it’s SAG-AFTRA or non-union.
 They will also include submission instructions, like an email address and specific subject line to use.
 Please follow these instructions carefully to help ensure the Casting Director receives your submission.